Updated: Retirement is a significant milestone that often comes with the freedom to relocate and enjoy a new chapter of life.

 Washington

 Many federal employees flock to the Pacific Northwest during retirement, and it’s no surprise why.
 Washington won’t tax your Social Security income, pension, TSP income, or 401k.
-The cost of living is a bit higher, but the tax savings make it much more reasonable.
+The cost of living is a bit higher (no income tax means higher costs in other areas), but the tax savings balance out.
 In addition, this is one of the most beautiful states in the country, offering lush green forests, towering mountains, and a temperate climate.

 Final Thoughts